stefanvictora/hue-scheduler/README.md

 ## FAQ

-### Why is There a Short Delay When Physically Turning Lights on?
+### Why is There a Short Delay When Physically Turning Lights On and the Scheduler Taking Over?

 This is a known limitation of the Hue Bridge.
-Currently, there is delay of around 3-4 seconds until physically turned on lights are detected as available again.
+Currently, there is a delay of around 3-4 seconds until physically turned on lights are detected as available again.
 In contrast, lights turned on via smart switches or an app are detected as available almost instantly.

+Another limitation in regard to dumb wall switches is that the Hue Bridge can take up to ~2 minutes to detect lights being physically turned off, and therefore won't detect fast off and on switches.
+This means that if you want to rest manual overrides with dumb wall switches, you have to wait at least 2 minutes before turning the lights back on.

 ### How Does Hue Scheduler Compare to Adaptive Lighting?

-Both approaches try to automate your lights state according to the time of day.
+Both approaches try to automate your lights' state according to the time of day.
 However, Adaptive Lighting only updates the color temperature of your lights throughout the day, while Hue Scheduler additionally gives you control over your lights brightness, color, and even on-state.
 Furthermore, while Adaptive Lighting continuously updates your lights state with no manual control, Hue Scheduler gives you more freedom to configure your own schedule, and even allows you to take over and keep control of lights until you turn them on and off again.

 ### Does Hue Scheduler Access The Internet?